febattista/ADAL-ineq/README.md

   * ADALplus_bounds.m

-N.B. in order to make the post-processing procedure work you need to have Gurobi installed
+N.B. the post-processing procedure calls the LP solver of Gurobi.
+     You need to install Gurobi in order to run it

 ---------------------------------------------------------------------------------
 INSTANCES: